You won’t have to pay federal taxes on student debt relief, but states could tax it as income

 State taxes

 Whether states will tax loan forgiveness depends on what state lawmakers decide, Lautz told VERIFY.
-No states have so far announced that they will tax the forgiveness, and at least one state has said it will not tax it.
+No states have so far announced that they will tax the forgiveness, and at least four states have said they will not tax it.

 “I do anticipate that a lot of states will follow the federal government's lead in ensuring that debt cancellation is not taxable, but it will depend from state to state,” Lautz said.

-Note: *Editor’s note: Since the Tax Foundation published this list, Hawaii and Idaho confirmed to VERIFY they will not tax loan forgiveness.